 Who is responsible for collecting and processing your personal data?

 The Vienna Forum for Democracy and Human Rights is the controller of the data, whereas our website host “Wix.com Ltd.”, together with its affiliated companies worldwide, including DeviantArt, Inc,(in the following “host”) is the processor of the data.
-For further questions or suggestions please feel free to contact us via email: email@example.com with in CC.
+For further questions or suggestions please feel free to contact us via email: firstname.lastname@example.org with email@example.com in CC.

 What personal data do we collect and for what purpose do we use it?